-8 Amount recognised in regulatory capital (currency in millions, as of most recent reporting date) 1.285,550 Nominal amount of instrument 1,200,000 9 1,285,550 9a Issue price 1.285.550 9b Redemption price 100 10 Accounting classification Equity under IFRS 11 Original date of issuance 09/24/2019 12 Perpetual or dated Perpetual with Call 13 Original maturity date N/A 14 Issuer call subject to prior supervisory approval YES, CBUAE Approval Required 15 Optional call date, contingent call dates and redemption amount First Call Date 01st Oct 2024, No contingent Call date, Redemption @ 100% par Value 16 Subsequent call dates, if applicable First Call Date 01st Oct 2024 and thereafter on any semi-annual coupon payment date.
-Coupons / dividends 5.875 17 Fixed or floating dividend/coupon Fixed till First call date, Variable thereafter 18 Coupon rate and any related index Fixed rate coupon 5.875% until the first call date after which it will reset every 5 years to the 5yr US Treasury yield H1T5Y plus the Margin 4.301%) 19 Existence of a dividend stopper Yes 20a Fully discrectionary, partially discrectionary or mandatory (in terms of timing) Fully discrectionary 20b Fully discrectionary, partially discrectionary or mandatory (in terms of amount) Fully discrectionary 21 Existence of step-up or other incentive to redeem None 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non- convertible 24 Writedown feature yes The notes can be written down permanently in whole or in part upon occurrence of a Non-Viability Event.
-The Loss Absorption mechanism is full or partial write down which means the securities shall be unconditionally and permanently written down on a pro rata basis of the amount determined by the regulator to 25 If writedown, writedown trigger(s) be written down.
-26 If writedown, full or partial full or partial write-down 27 If writedown, permanent or temporary Permanent If temporary write-own, description of writeup 28 mechanism N/A 28a Type of subordination Jr Subordinated 29 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor hierarchy of the legal entity concerned).
-The Securities are deeply subordinated and rank senior only to claims of holders of Ordinary Shares and in respect of Other Common Equity Tier 1 Instruments 30 Non-compliant transitioned features N/A , Fully Complaint as per CBUAE AT1 issuance guidelines 31 If yes, specify non-compliant features N/A
+Quantitative / qualitative information

+1 Issuer N/A

+2 Unique identifier (eg CUSIP, ISIN or Bloomberg identifier for private placement) N/A

+3 Governing law(s) of the instrument N/A

+Regulatory treatment N/A

+4 Transitional arrangement rules (i.e. grandfathering) N/A

+5 Post-transitional arrangement rules (i.e. grandfathering) N/A

+6 Eligible at solo/group/group and solo N/A

+7 Instrument type (types to be specified by each jurisdiction) N/A

+8 Amount recognised in regulatory capital (currency in millions, as of most recent reporting date) N/A

+9 Nominal amount of instrument (in millions) N/A

+9a Issue price N/A

+9b Redemption price N/A

+10 Accounting classification N/A

+11 Original date of issuance N/A

+12 Perpetual or dated N/A

+13 Original maturity date N/A

+14 Issuer call subject to prior supervisory approval N/A

+15 Optional call date, contingent call dates and redemption amount N/A

+16 Subsequent call dates, if applicable N/A

+Coupons / dividends N/A

+17 Fixed or floating dividend/coupon N/A

+18 Coupon rate and any related index N/A

+19 Existence of a dividend stopper N/A

+20a Fully discretionary, partially discretionary or mandatory (in terms of timing) N/A

+20b Fully discretionary, partially discretionary or mandatory (in terms of amount) N/A

+21 Existence of step-up or other incentive to redeem N/A

+22 Non-cumulative or cumulative N/A

+23 Convertible or non-convertible N/A

+24 Writedown feature N/A

+25 If writedown, writedown trigger(s) N/A

+26 If writedown, full or partial N/A

+27 If writedown, permanent or temporary N/A

+28 If temporary write-down, description of writeup mechanism N/A

+28a Type of subordination N/A

+29 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor hierarchy of the legal entity concerned).
+N/A

+30 Non-compliant transitioned features N/A

+31 If yes, specify non-compliant features N/A